S$^3$: Social-network Simulation System with Large Language Model-Empowered Agents

 \subsection{Other Implementation Details}

 The system employs various techniques for utilizing or adapting large language models to the agent-based simulation.
-For prompting-driven methods, we use either GPT-3.5 API provided by OpenAI\footnote{https://platform.openai.com/overview} or a ChatGLM-6B model~\cite{duetal2022glm}.
-For prompt-tuning methods, we conduct the tuning based on the open-source ChatGLM model in a single GPU card.
-To reduce computational resources, 4-bit quantization was chosen throughout the experiments.
-Any other hyper-parameters remained the default.
+For prompting-driven methods, we use either GPT-3.5 API provided by OpenAI\footnote{https://platform.openai.com/overview} or a ChatGLM-6B model~\cite{du-etal-2022-glm}.
+For fine-tuning methods, we conduct the tuning based on the open-source ChatGLM model.